-5 Details Fleet Managers Should Include When Reporting Roadside Service Incidents
+5 Details Fleet Managers and Drivers Should Include When Reporting Road Service Incidents

 Timely dispatch of repair crews during breakdown incidents is critical for keeping your fleet on the move.
 The key to efficient response is providing clear and accurate information when reporting a roadside assistance incident.
 Fleet managers are often the first point of contact for stranded truckers.
 Gathering these important details about the incident will help you streamline the process and save valuable time.

-Here are 5 helpful details fleet managers should communicate to the dispatch teams when reporting a commercial truck roadside assistance incident:
+Here are 5 helpful details fleet managers and drivers should communicate to the dispatch teams when reporting a commercial truck roadside assistance incident:

 1. Breakdown Location

 Providing accurate breakdown location details is crucial for a repair crew to quickly service the incident.
 The more specific the location details, the better.
 These may include:

 – description of nearby businesses, buildings, and/or landmarks